 - 28/29 July: The Delta Aquariid meteor shower peaks on this night.

 Look Up!
 Podcast

-As well as taking you through what to see in the night sky each month, Royal Observatory Greenwich astronomers pick their favourite astro news story.
-For July, they're chatting about Mars - the latest revelations and the Opportunity rover braving a dust storm as well as new evidence for a rare type of black hole discovered in the outskirts of a distant galaxy.
-Have a listen below then vote for your favourite news story on our Twitter poll during the first week of the month.
+Subscribe and listen to the Royal Observatory Greenwich podcast.
+As well as taking you through what to see in the night sky each month, the astronomers pick their favourite astro news story.
+For July they're chatting about the discovery of cold quasars, galaxies that are filled with cold gas but are still forming stars, and in celebration of Apollo 11, they talk about the rocket that made it possible: the Saturn V. Have a listen below then vote for your favourite news story on our Twitter poll during the first week of the month.

 The Moon's phases this month